Prince Edward County, Virginia

 The below facts shows exactly what death, marriage, birth, property, wills, and court records are typically in PrinceEdward County.
 The years listed below are the first noted records with this county.
-See Also Virginia Corthouse Records Research Guide
+See Also Virginia Courthouse Records Research Guide.

 What genealogical and historical societies, archives, museums, associations and libraries are available for Prince Edward County, VA?

 A list of Prince Edward County Historical and Genealogical Societies, Libraries, Archives.
 See also list of Statewide Virginia Archives, Historical & Genealogical Societies.

 - Farmville-Prince Edward Historical Society, P.O.
 Box 546, Farmville, VA 23901

 - South Central Virginia Genealogical Society, P.O.
 Box 295, Charlotte C.H., Va 23923; The society services 13 counties: Amelia, Appomattox, Brunswick, Buckingham, Campbell, Charlotte, Cumberland, Halifax, Lunenburg, Mecklenburg, Nottoway, Pittsylvania and Prince Edward

 - Longwood College Library, 201 High Street, Farmville, VA 23909-1897, (434) 395-2633

 - High Bridge Battlefield Museum and Prince Edward County Virginia Civil War History

 - The Library of Virginia, Archives And Research Services , 800 East Broad Street, Richmond, Virginia 23219-8000; 804-692-3500